21 Bali Must-Haves: What to Pack for Bali Rainy Season

 Hairdryer

 You won’t need a hairdryer in Bali.
-First, the warm temperatures will dry your hair in no time.
+First, the warm temperatures will dry your hair quickly.
 Second, if you’re staying in hotels, they likely have one available.

 High-Heels